Backpropagation

 net.backward(y)

-analytic_dW1 = net.dW1.copy()
+analytic = net.dW1.copy()

-# Compute numerical gradient
+# Numerical gradient

 def loss_fn(W):